Chapter 14:

 For some reason, the memory of that night came back to him, and particularly the image of Lena waving him goodbye.

-He didn't even have to look at her face.
-Her silence was a loud enough reaction.
+He didn't even have to see her face to know how she reacted.
+Her silence was loud enough.

 *SLAM*

-In the blink of an eye, Blake and Miles were standing outside in the cold air again.
-Lena's front door shut violently in front of them.
+Lena's front door shut violently.
+In the blink of an eye, Rin and Miles were standing outside in the cold air again.

 A minute.
 Or was it five?
 Maybe it wasn't minutes.
 Maybe it had been an hour.
-Blake didn't know.
-All he could think about was the argument he was just in, why it started, and why he got so angry all so suddenly.
+Rin didn't know.
+All he could think about was the argument he was just in, why it started, and why he got so angry all of a sudden.

-But one question stood out from all the rest.
+But one question stood out in his mind from all the rest.

 "Why can't she trust me?
 I keep telling her I'm fine."